imam9932/BPL-player-draft-by-react/readme.md

   Implement an "Add More Players" button.
 On click, it should display the available player section again for the user to choose from.

 - **Implement The Perfect Validation on Player selection**:
-      - on clicking choose, player,  if player selected previously then show user an alert and terminate.
+      - on clicking choose, player,  if player selected previously then show user an alert(player already selected) and terminate.
       - if the selected player is already 6 then , show an alert and terminate
  - **Change Your Web-Application Title**: change the web application title.
 If it show Vite-react some marks will be deducted.